A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Discussion

-The computed free-field matrix of the transducer and the calibration step have a significant impact on the quality of the reconstructions.
-In the test with experimental MR-ARFI displacement map of Section 4.2 the free-field was estimated using $160$ sonication tests with ten steps in phase for each virtual elements.
+Finally, we note that the computed free-field matrix of the transducer and the calibration step have a significant impact on the quality of the reconstructions.
+In the test with experimental MR-ARFI displacement map of Section~\ref{methods:physical-test} the free-field was estimated using $160$ sonication tests with ten steps in phase for each virtual elements.
 Using subsets of this data resulted in a less accurate free-field matrix which in turn resulted in very different reconstructions.
 Then one might prefer to use a large dataset in order to obtain an accurate estimate of the free-field matrix which can be used on a smaller reconstruction dataset later on.
+The fact that calibration can be done offline makes this a viable approach in practical settings.